Fraunhofer-AISEC/archie/fault-readme.md

 If the trigger_address is defined as "-1", the trigger address is set to one instruction ahead of the fault address.
 In this case, "-2", "-3" and so forth, lead to the trigger address being to set to two or three instructions ahead of the fault address.

 Currently, only addresses in decimal representation are accepted.

+###### fault_exclude

+For the wildcard mode there is the possibility to exclude certain instructions.
+The fault_exclude address ranges are specified by start and end.
+No faults are generated for addresses within this range.
+It is evaluated similar to a pythonic range.
+Hence, a fault address equal to the end value is not excluded.
+The ranges are collected within a list in the fault config to allow for multiple exclude ranges.

+Example:
+``"fault_address_exclude" : [ ["start", "end"] ]``

 ###### fault_type
 Valid fault types are "instruction", "data" and "reg".